hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-–-part-1-introduction-to-the-apis.md

 **Editor's note:** This blog post series may refer to older release of the HPE GreenLake platform APIs.
 For information about the current release of the HPE GreenLake service APIs, please visit the [HPE GreenLake API catalog](https://developer.greenlake.hpe.com/docs/greenlake/services/).

-HPE’s unified management plane for hybrid cloud, the HPE GreenLake edge-to-cloud platform, provides a set of *common services* that are used by cloud services that run on top of the platform.
+HPE’s unified management plane for hybrid cloud, the HPE GreenLake platform, provides a set of *common services* that are used by cloud services that run on top of the platform.
 Cloud services rely on these common services for user's authentication, authorization, devices and subscriptions management, monitoring, audit trail and more.

 The HPE GreenLake platform now provides a collection of RESTful application programming interfaces (APIs) for these foundational, common services.